islet-project/assets/docs/user-guide.rst

     sudo apt-get install device-tree-compiler build-essential make git perl libxml-libxml-perl

-Download and install the GNU cross-toolchain from Linaro.
-The TF-A Tests have been tested with version 6.2-2016.11 (gcc 6.2):
+Download and install the GNU cross-toolchain from developer.arm.com portal.
+The TF-A Tests have been tested with version 9.2-2019.12 (gcc 9.2):

 -  `AArch32 GNU cross-toolchain`_
 -  `AArch64 GNU cross-toolchain`_